May Selelo: Flash floods and flood buffering

-The magnitude of floods in this river has however decreased due to interventions in the catchment.
+The magnitude of floods in this river has been decreased due to interventions in the catchment.
 On some steep slopes, exclosures have been established; the dense vegetation largely contributes to enhanced infiltration, less flooding and better baseflow.
 Physical conservation structures such as stone bunds and check dams also intercept runoff.

 Transhumance towards the gorge

 Transhumance takes place in the summer rainy season, when the lands near the villages are occupied by crops.
 Young shepherds will take the village cattle down to the gorge and overnight in small caves.
 The gorges are particularly attractive as a transhumance destination zone, because there is water and good growth of semi-natural vegetation.

 Boulders and pebbles in the river bed

 Boulders and pebbles encountered in the river bed can originate from any location higher up in the catchment.
 In the uppermost stretches of the river, only rock fragments of the upper lithological units will be present in the river bed, whereas more downstream one may find a more comprehensive mix of all lithologies crossed by the river.
 From upstream to downstream, the following lithological units occur in the catchment.